jackieldesign/CODEWORDS/Week10/readme.md

 <p align="CENTER"><img src="MK1.jpg">  <img src="MK2.jpg"></p>

+I found Myron Krueger this week through someone I follow sharing his work [*Videoplace (1985)*](https://www.youtube.com/watch?v=d4DUIeXSEpk) online.
 Myron Krueger is one of the first computer artists to create digital interactive works.
 He is said to be one of the first generation of researchers exploring artificial/virtual reality and augmented reality.
-I first found his work [*Videoplace (1985)*](https://www.youtube.com/watch?v=d4DUIeXSEpk), and from that, I went on to watch a short interview with Krueger in [this video](https://www.youtube.com/watch?v=dmmxVA5xhuo) where he states:
+I went on to watch a short interview with Krueger in [this video](https://www.youtube.com/watch?v=dmmxVA5xhuo) where he states:

 > “I resented the fact that [the computer] was denying that I had a body of any kind, and that it wasn't perceptual, it was all sort of symbolic. [...]
 We just discovered there was this very natural desire for someone to identify with the image on the screen.
 Their image was them and they expected it to do things in the video world to do as much as it did in the physical world.
 It was as if evolution had prepared us for seeing ourselves on television screens combined with the computer."